 This software often has functionality to manage your content marketing and social marketing, which will have a big effect on SEO.
 It also allows you to track individuals and see how individual campaigns have worked.

-In fact we are now in a position to offer free marketing automation software to our clients that are doing 2 or more days per month on SEO or other projects.
+In fact we are now in a position to offer marketing automation campaigns to our clients with our agency package from SharpSpring

 Q5: Where do you see PPC in 2015?

 PPC is becoming ever more complex!
 Shopping ads are dominating all ecommerce sites, so the quality of product feeds is more important than ever.
 Google will be forced to display shopping comparison engines in their results (European anti-trust rules), so these will become important again.

 We are having to invest in more tools and automation to help with product feeds and bid management.
 This has become necessary to try and free up time for more strategic tasks and testing.

 I expect there to be more polarisation of account management; more technical agencies like Anicca will work with larger clients who can afford the amount of time and effort required to get the best out of an account.

 At the other end of the spectrum smaller accounts will need to undertake training or employ their own team to manage their accounts, as they will not be able to afford a specialist agency to run their account on their behalf.
 Fortunately we cater for this as well by providing bi-monthly boot camps with intensive 5âdays of practical cost-effective training.